Nolan Gorman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in the league.
+- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in the league.

-- The Giants have the 20th-ranked team ERA among all MLB pitching staffs (4.47).
+- The Giants have a 4.45 team ERA that ranks 18th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.